vCare Final Open Event

 The main event took place in Brussels on August 29 in the Scotland house Rdpt Robert Schuman 6, 1040 Bruxelles, Belgium, next to the main European Commission building (Berlaymont).
 Both physical participation and remote participation were possible.

-workshop with the project Lifebots Exchange followed the final event on August 30 in the morning.
+A workshop with the project Lifebots Exchange followed the final event on August 30 in the morning.
 This event was also open to all interested people following preliminary registration.
 It explored more specifically the question of interaction between humans and robots, whether digital or physical.

 The event was not conceived as a promotional one.
 Rather the intention was to provide a dynamic opportunity for people, organisations, companies and projects to shape the further integration of all the actors of the @Home paradigm.
 All attendees, both present on site or connected virtually, thus had the opportunity to interact with the speakers and the audience.